-The University of Victoria’s (Uvic) Robotics Club is developing a rover for the 2018 Canadian International Rover Challenge (CIRC) in August – where student teams create rovers to “...[simulate] what it would be like as an early colony on an extraterrestrial planet” – and requires a motor controller in their rover’s main drivetrain [1][1].
+The University of Victoria’s (UVic) Robotics Club is developing a rover for the 2018 Canadian International Rover Challenge (CIRC) in August, 2018 – where student teams create rovers to “...[simulate] what it would be like as an early colony on an extraterrestrial planet” – and requires a motor controller in their rover’s main drivetrain [1].
 This USB-controlled motor controller project will meet the Robotics Club’s need for such a system.
-The project will aim to test and validate the characteristics of an H-bridge circuit, and design the new embedded USB-controlled microcontroller circuit to work with this H-bridge circuit.
+The project will aim to test and validate the characteristics of an H-bridge circuit and design the new embedded USB-controlled microcontroller circuit to work with this H-bridge circuit.
 The project’s stretch goal is to order and assemble the parts for the new circuit design.
 A more detailed breakdown of project tasks and milestones can be seen in section V Team Duties & Project Planning.
-The next page shows a high-level diagram of the overall system.
+Below shows a high-level diagram of the overall system.